Dental Implant Restoration

 The Implant Procedure

-The implant process begins with a consultation appointment.
+The dental implant procedure begins with a consultation appointment.
 Once we determine that you are a suitable candidate for an implant restoration, we can schedule your procedure.
 Most implant treatments are broken up into two minor surgeries, several months apart from one another.

 During your first surgery, we will make a small incision in the gums to expose the underlying bone.
 The number of incisions we make is dictated by the number of implants you need.
 A single implant is used to support a crown, while a series of implants are used to support a partial or complete fixed bridge.